NuttaneeKnight/introToNetworking/introToNetworking.md

 - Slash notation = /24, /16, /8 etc. Network addresses in bits
 - Network Addresses: 10.1.1.0
 - Broadcast Addresses: 10.1.1.255
--In the following example: /24, /16, /8, as the bits contained in the Network Address become smaller it opens up the ability to have a greater number of hosts.
-True
+-In the following example: /24, /16, /8, as the bits contained in the Network Address become smaller it opens up the ability to have a greater number of hosts. :True

+# Packet Walk
+- In order to send the data you till need layer3, SRC IP: 10.1.1.11 and DST IP: 10.1.2.13